E-Aston/CoralGeometry/README.md

+NOTE: Version control has been updated and checked for Python 3.10 and pymeshlab 2021.01 (As of Feb 2022 the most up-to-date version of both packages).
+Installation instructions are reflective of this.

 # Geometric measures of corals

 Integration of MeshLab with python to compute several geometric measures of individual coral colonies.
 This is